Preludes for Piano (John Ireland)

+The Undertone, written in January 2014, is in 5/8 meter throughout.
+Edwin Evans described it as consisting of "a two bar phrase treated as an ostinato with great harmonic variety but consistently in one definite mood.
+In its way it is a miniature tour de force."

+Obsession, it has been suggested, reflects Ireland's anger at the waste of war.
+Alan Rowlands detects the influence of Richard Strauss in "the strange bitonal discord Eb/C major, which haunts Elektra."
+It is marked Allegro con moto.

 The Holy Boy is one of Ireland's best-known works, along with his setting of the hymn "My Song Is Love Unknown".
 It has been arranged for a variety of forces.
 One version is the Christmas carol "Lowly, laid in a manger / With oxen brooding nigh" with words by Herbert S. Brown.

+Fire of Spring was described by Evans as "a rhapsodical outburst."